 - A major resource for all lawyers is your state or local bar association’s lawyer assistance program.
 (The ABA has a directory of state programs here.)

 - Your personal physician can also be a tremendous help and refer you to psychiatrists and therapists who can help you.

 - If your employer has an employee assistance program, you have a ready resource as one of your standard benefits.

 - If you have just begun to feel depressed, exercise can greatly help reduce depression symptoms.
 (See WebMD.com for more pointers.)

 - Find a trusted friend or relative and share with him how you feel.
 Having someone to talk openly with will help you feel less anxious and alone.

 Most of all, should depression and other, related issues such as alcohol or substance abuse affect you, know that professional assistance can make a very positive impact on your life, and the lives of those you love.

-Marcia Pennington Shannon is a founding principal of Shannon and Manch, LLP, and has nearly 30 years of experience in lawyer career and professional development.
+Marcia Pennington Shannon is Assistant Dean, Office of Career Strategy at Georgetown University Law Center and Chair of the Shannon Group.
+She has more than 30 years of experience in lawyer career and professional development.
 In addition to her expertise in career transitions for lawyers at all levels, she has extensive experience in career advising and performance and executive coaching, especially focused on those in leadership and management roles.
-Marcia’s latest book is The Lawyer’s Career Management Handbook: Your Bridge to a Satisfying Career.
+Marcia is the author of The Lawyer’s Career Management Handbook: Your Bridge to a Satisfying Career.

 Related Articles on Attorney at Work